 All chemicals, small plant and other equipment shall only be displayed under proper supervision.

-St John Ambulance are the First Aiders on duty during the Show.
+A paramedic team are the First Aiders on duty during the Show.

 If required, they should be contacted through the Secretary’s Office, the Commentary Box or from the Notice Board outside the Secretary’s Office.